gonimo/gonimo/front/doc/Gonimo-Architecture.md

 configuration (satisfying `HasConfig`) and returns a `mConf` (satisfying `HasModelConfig`) for sending events to components it depends on and the `Account` itself. `Account` is the only thing that is left monomorphic.
-By keeping all this parameters polymorphic we get really neat decoupling of components and, as we shall see, ease of usage.
+By keeping all these parameters polymorphic we get really neat decoupling of components and, as we shall see, ease of usage.

 By specializing to `Model`, `Config` and `ModelConfig` we can test the component